Enugwu Aguleri: Festivals

-Traditional titles: (seven traditional Sacraments for men only)
+Traditional titles (seven traditional Sacraments for men only)

 Ozo, Ogbuevi, Ivijioku, Ekwu, Amanwulu, Oba and Nze.

 Nze is the highest of these titles and it is mostly taken by the elderly in Aguleri.

-The paraphernalia of these titles include: Red cap(okpu ododo), Anklet, Ngwuagiliga/alo (title scepter), Akpa ewu (goat skin bag), Nzu (white chalk) and trypod stool (oche mgbo) and a medium-sized bell.
+The paraphernalia of these titles include: Red cap (okpu ododo), Anklet, Ngwuagiliga/alo (title scepter), Akpa ewu (goat skin bag), Nzu (white chalk) and tripod stool (oche mgbo) and a medium-sized bell.

 Uvio and Nchachaa are the musical instruments for the titled men's dirge in Aguleri.
 Non titled men are not allowed to partake in this Uvio dance and defaulters are heavily fined.

-Nze which is the highest of these titles is highly revered and the diseased members are buried in a special cemetery(oli-nze) designated for men of the Nze society at midnight by their members.
+Nze which is the highest of these titles is highly revered and the deceased members are buried in a special cemetery (oli-nze) designated for men of the Nze society at midnight by their members.
 Some of these practices started diminishing with the advent of Christianity in Aguleri.